tsackton/taelgarverse/docs/gazetteer/upper-istaros/xurkhaz/xurkhaz.md

 Xurkhaz, the Land of the Peaceful Sun, is the kingdom of the [People of the Rainbow](<../../../groups/orc-hordes/people-of-the-rainbow.md>).
 ## Geography

-Xurkhaz is roughly a triangle, wedged between the [Kulthul](<../../major-rivers/istaros-watershed/kulthul.md>) and the [Istaros](<../../major-rivers/istaros-watershed/istaros.md>) rivers (both tributaries of the [Istaros](<../../major-rivers/istaros-watershed/istaros.md>), to the Dunmari).
+Xurkhaz is roughly a triangle, wedged between the [Kulthul](<../../major-rivers/istaros-watershed/kulthul.md>) and the [Istaros](<../../major-rivers/istaros-watershed/istaros.md>) rivers.
 The borders of Xurkhaz start in the northeast at a point on the Drogar about 120 miles north of the confluence, where the terrain on the east bank rises sharply into a series of jagged, broken hills, and the river rushes through a series of waterfalls and gorges.
 It follows the line of the Drogar south, remaining on the western bank until the hills to the east flatten into dry, cracked plains, about 60 miles north of the confluence.
 Here the river valley itself is hospitable, and the [Orcs](<../../../creatures/species/orcs.md>) of Xurkhaz settle both sides of the Drogar densely, continuing south to a point about 40 miles downriver of the confluence with the Kulthul.
 Here, the river turns and flows slowly through sandy deserts, and the inhospitable land further south is not settled.
-To the west, Xurkhaz follows the course of the Kulthul, which forms a defensible western border against the dangers of the [Nashtkar](<../../greater-dunmar/hara-basin/nashtkar.md>), end in a series of forts about 100 miles north of the confluence.
+To the west, Xurkhaz follows the course of the Kulthul, which forms a defensible western border against the dangers of the [Nashtkar](<../../greater-dunmar/nashtkar.md>), end in a series of forts about 100 miles north of the confluence.